Glenn Ford: Early life

-Gwyllyn Samuel Newton Ford was born on May 1, 1916, in Sainte-Christine-d'Auvergne, Quebec, Canada the son of Hannah Wood (née Mitchell) and Newton Ford, an engineer with the Canadian Pacific Railway.
+Gwyllyn Samuel Newton Ford was born on May 1, 1916, in Sainte-Christine-d'Auvergne, Quebec, Canada the son of Hannah Wood Ford (née Mitchell) and Newton Ford, an engineer with the Canadian Pacific Railway.
 In 1922, when Ford was aged six, the family emigrated southwest across the border into the United States, first to Venice, California, and then to Santa Monica, west of Los Angeles; his father became a motorman on a tram/streetcar for the Venice Electric Tram Company, a job he held until he died at age 50 in 1940, when his son Glenn was 24.

 While attending Santa Monica High School, Glen was active in school drama productions with other future actors, such as James Griffith.
 After graduation around 1934, he began working in small theatre groups.
 While in high school, he took odd jobs, including working for comedian and entertainer Will Rogers, who taught him horsemanship.
 Ford later commented that his father had no objection to his growing interest in acting, but told him, "It's all right for you to try to act, if you learn something else first.
 Be able to take a car apart and put it together.
 Be able to build a house, every bit of it.
 Then you'll always have something."
 Ford heeded the paternal advice and decades later during the 1950s, when he was one of Hollywood's most popular actors, he regularly worked on plumbing, wiring, and air conditioning at his home.

 At age 23, Ford gave up his status as a subject of the King (Canadian citizenship) and became a naturalized citizen of the United States on November 10, 1939, taking the oath of allegiance.